Gluesticks Blog

 How many servings does one batch make?

 One batch makes 24 large bars or 48 small bars.
-My calorie count is based off of 48 small bars.
+My calorie count is based on 48 small bars.
 Ready to make a batch?
-Let’s get started!
+Let's get started!

 scotcheroos recipe